-What follows below are a list of the snowblower attachments themselves.
+What follows below is a list of the snowblower attachments themselves.

 Since the Cub Cadet XT2 LX42 is a beast powered by a 679cc motor, it can power through some pretty deep snowdrifts.
-Combined with a 42in. tri-stage tractor mount snow blower, it’s pretty much unstoppable even when the snow starts to combine with rain.
-As you approach the melt point, the tough serrated steel auger will still be able to eat through the watery mixture you’re going to be dealing with at those temperatures.
-You could technically fit the tri-stage on XT1 tractors as well, if you’re working with a smaller area.
+Combined with a 42in. tri-stage tractor mounts snow blower, it’s pretty much unstoppable even when the snow starts to combine with rain.
+As you approach the melting point, the tough serrated steel auger will still be able to eat through the watery mixture you’re going to be dealing with at those temperatures.
+You could technically fit the tri-stage on XT1 tractors as well if you’re working with a smaller area.

-- Steering wheel has a soft grip covering which keeps it from freezing in the cold
+- The steering wheel has a soft grip covering which keeps it from freezing in the cold

 - Can throw 50 percent more snow than a traditional dual-stage auger

-- Driver is free to rotate chute from the tractor seat without stopping
+- The driver is free to rotate the chute from the tractor seat without stopping

 - Can clear a 42in. wide path in minutes

 - Only throws snow around 35ft. from the front